 The EUI (the Departments and the Robert Schuman Centre for Advanced Studies) acts as a host institution for Marie Sklodowska-Curie Fellowships which are awarded by the European Commission.

-The EUI organises a pre-selection with a deadline of 5 June 2019 (24:00 CEST) which has now passed.
+The EUI organises a pre-selection with a deadline of 3 June 2020 (24:00 CEST).
 Candidates should have ensured that they fulfil the conditions of eligibility and send an expression of interest to the EUI by applying online.